Resolving issues in contract cleaning

 Visa holders and migrant workers

 Migrant workers and visa holders (including international students) have the same workplace entitlements and protections as all other workers in Australia.
-Learn more at Visa holders and migrant workers.
+To learn more, visit Visa holders and migrant workers.

-We provide free advice and assistance to all workers to help them understand these rights.
+We provide free advice and assistance to help you understand your rights.

 Concerns about visas